weierophinney/grumpy-phpunit/mwop-notes.markdown

 organize tests (I've seen many advocate having your tests _with_ the code being tested, to keep it all in the same place; PHPUnit will still find only those classes that are test cases in that situation.)

+xml configuration
+^^^^^^^^^^^^^^^^^

+You should:

+- indicate that *you don't need to define test suites*; the default behavior of PHPUnit is to run all test cases found.
+- indicate what a "test suite" is in terms of PHPUnit execution, and how you would invoke a specific named test suite.
+- indicate that you can have multiple test suites defined (which is implied anyways, but will also lead into the next section better).